CodingItWrong/firehose-api/README.md

 # firehose-api

 An open-source web service API for link saving and sharing.
-Allows you to own and share your own content.
-See an example at [links.codingitwrong.com](https://links.codingitwrong.com)!
+Allows you to own your data.

 To make use of this API, you'll need a frontend.
 There is currently a [React web frontend](https://github.com/CodingItWrong/firehose-web) available.